simonneutert/fullpagedashboard-client/README.md

-# FullPageDashboard Client v2 (alpha 0.1.0)
+# FullPageDashboard Client v2 (0.1.1 alpha)

 FullPageDashboard Client v2 is an **Electron app for full screen display of websites/dashboards**.
-It is built with [FullPageOS[(https://github.com/guysoft/FullPageOS)] as a host environment in mind, but can actually be used for any Electron-supoortive enviroment.
+It is built with [FullPageOS](https://github.com/guysoft/FullPageOS) as a host environment in mind, but can actually be used for any Electron-supoortive enviroment.

 This alpha version has not been integrated or tested with [FullPageOS](https://github.com/guysoft/FullPageOS) yet.
 [Please help test it on Raspberry Pi 3](https://github.com/tailorvj/fullpagedashboard-client/issues/1).